forflo/dystruct/README.md

 Development
 -----------
-After a fresh checkout of the repository, just execute the following command.
+After a fresh checkout of the repository, just execute the following command:

     $ autoreconf --install

-This will prepare the build system for you usage.
+This will prepare the build system for your usage.

 Silent make rules
 -----------------